25 Frequently Asked Questions (FAQ) on Health Insurance

 Q 8.
-Can I pay my health insurance premium in instalments?
+Can I pay my health insurance premium in installments?

 In general, the health insurance premium is paid on a yearly basis.
-But, you can pay your premium in instalments (monthly, quarterly or half-yearly basis) as well.
+But, you can pay your premium in installments (monthly, quarterly or half-yearly basis) as well.

 Q 9.
 What are the common coverage benefits under my health insurance?

 Health insurance benefits differ from policy to policy.
 However, basic health insurance benefits include cover for an inpatient hospitalization, pre & post hospitalization, daycare procedures, emergency ambulance expenses, organ donor expenses, domiciliary hospitalization, OPD expenses, and more.

 Q 10.
 What are the benefits of buying a critical illness insurance policy?